arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 # ArangoLocalStorage Custom Resource

-The ArangoDB Deployment operator creates and maintains ArangoDB deployments in a Kubernetes cluster, given a deployment specification.
+The ArangoDB Deployment Operator creates and maintains ArangoDB deployments in a Kubernetes cluster, given a deployment specification.
 This deployment specification is a `CustomResource` following a `CustomResourceDefinition` created by the operator.